 Lectures SECTION 1.
 Introduction to ecology and evolutionary ecology Chapter 0.
 Introduction (0.5h).
 Chapter 1.
 Conceptual introduction to Ecology (0.5h).
 Chapter 2.
 Evolutionary Ecology (3h). • 4 hours SECTION 2.
 Abiotic factors and organismal responses Chapter 3.
 Resources and environmental conditions.
 Climates, microclimates and the influence of geographic relief (3h).
 Chapter 4.
 Organisms, light and temperature (3h).
 Chapter 5.
 Organisms and water (3h).
 Chapter 6.
 Organisms and mineral nutrients (3h).
 Chapter 7.
 Organisms and perturbations.
-Plant adaptations to fire (2h). • 14 hours SECTION 3.
+Plant adaptations to fire (2h).
+SECTION 3.
 Population ecology Chapter 8.
 Properties of populations.
 Birth, death, dispersal and migration (3h).
 Chapter 9.
 Population dynamics (3h).
 Chapter 10.
-Intraspecific competition (2h).
-Chapter 11.
-Introduction to species interactions (2h). • 10 hours SECTION 4.
-Organismal Interactions and community ecology Chapter 12.
-Intraspecific competition (3h).
+Intraspecific competition (2h). • 8 hours SECTION 4.
+Organismal Interactions and community ecology Chapter 11.
+Intraspecific competition (4h).
+Chapter 12.
+Positive interactions (3h).
 Chapter 13.
-Positive interactions (2h).
-Chapter 14.
-Predation, parasitism, and herbivory (5h). • 10 hours a de Alcala SECTION 5.
-Community ecology Chapter 15.
+Predation, parasitism, and herbivory (5h). • 12 hours SECTION 5.
+Community ecology Chapter 14.
 Introduction to the study of communities.
 Species interaction networks (3h).
+Chapter 15.
+Biogeography and the Theory of Ecological Communities (2h).
 Chapter 16.
-Vellend's Theory of Ecological Communities (2h).
-11 hours Chapter 17.
-Biological diversity and quantification (3h).
-Chapter 18.
 Disturbances and ecological succession (3h).
-SECTION 6.
-The flux of energy and matter in ecosystems Chapter 19.
+Chapter 17.
+Biological diversity and quantification (3h). • 11 hours SECTION 6.
+The flux of energy and matter in ecosystems Chapter 18.
 Introduction to the flux of energy and matter in communities.
-Trophic structure and energy transfer efficiency (2h) • 7 hours Chapter 20.
-Primary and secondary productivity in ecosystems (2h) Chapter 21.
-Flux of energy in communities and biogeochemical cycles (3h) Seminar sessions In the 1 st and 2 nd quarters, 9 h and 8h of seminars will be given, respective ely.
+Trophic structure and energy transfer efficiency (2h) Chapter 19.
+Primary and secondary productivity in ecosystems (2h) Chapter 20.
+Flux of energy in communities and biogeochemical cycles (3h) • 7 hours uc ma Seminar sessions In the 1 st and 2 nd quarters, 9 h and 8h of seminars will be given, respectively.
 SEMINAR GROUPS SIZE WILL BE 25 STUDENTS.
 1 st quarter Write and present scientific results (3 hours).
-Literature review of key concepts in Ecology leading to an oral and poster presentation (4 hours) Critical review of a laboratory-based scientific article written by fellow 8 hours students (1 hour) 2 nd quarter Why to conserve biological diversity?
+Literature review of key concepts in Ecology leading to an oral and poster presentation (4 hours) Critical review of a laboratory-based scientific article written by fellow students (1 hour) • 8 hours 2 nd quarter Why to conserve biological diversity?
 (1 hour) Conduct a scientific review focusing on conservation biology, and present it as an oral communication in the 2nd Year Ecology Conference of this course arranged to this end.
-(7 hours) 8 hours Lab and field work sessions Lap and held work sessions

-Lab and fieldwork sessions (24 hours) will alternate throughout the course.

-1st quarter: 10 hours (5 lab sessions of 2 hours each)

-2nd quarter: 14 hours (1 field trip of 2 days duration)

-First quarter Lab session 1: Macroecology.
-Geographic patterns of body size in mammals in Europe and their environmental determinants. • 4 hours (2 sessions) Lab session 2: Design and carry out an experiment to analyse the effect of various environmental factors on plant development. • 6 hours (3 sessions) Second quarter Fieldwork: Study of ecological patterns and processes in the field through the design and execution of a scientific research project. • 14 hours 4.
-TEACHING-LEARNING METHODS.
+(7 hours) • 8 hours Lab and field work sessions Lab and fieldwork sessions (24 hours) will alternate throughout the course.
+1 st quarter: 10 hours (5 lab sessions of 2 hours each) 2 nd quarter: 14 hours (1 field trip of 2 days duration) First quarter Lab session 1: Macroecology.
+Relationships between the geographic distribution of ectothermic and endothermic animals and their heat and cold tolerances. • 4 hours (2 sessions) Lab session 2: Design and carry out an experiment to analyse the effect of various environmental factors on plant development. • 6 hours (3 sessions) Second quarter Fieldwork: Study of ecological patterns and processes in the field through the design and execution of a scientific research project. • 14 hours

+4. TEACHING-LEARNING METHODS.
 TEACHING ACTIVITIES